 Our Brand Partnerships Manager, Matthew Delooze had the pleasure of speaking to Thom Nowell, Marketing Director at Hunter & Gather on their innovative marketing approach within the FMCG sector.

-Hunter & Gather is British lifestyle brand, founded in 2017 by couple Amy and Jeff.
+Hunter & Gather is a British lifestyle brand, founded in 2017 by couple Amy and Jeff.
 Their mission is providing a range of real food and supplements, all free from refined sugar, grains, and inflammatory seed oils, but also champion the highest quality and taste.

 This conversation delves into the brand's unique cross-category approach that connects products to market trends whilst challenging misleading claims from larger brands.